Rurik/CTF/Huntress_2025/rust_tickler_3.md

 c7 8c 8c 8c 0a 00 00 00                          ........
 ```

-But the memory addresses are moved around so much you can't get a good lock on it for tracking.
+But the memory addresses are moved around so much you can't get a good lock on it for watching.
 And, this string decrypt is never called again?
 What?

 ...
 There are different string decrypts.
 Right before each reference of one of these values is a new math routine loaded into memory for execution.